ibebbs/Cogenity.Extensions/ReadMe.md

 ### Step 3 - Configuration

-Back in the GenericHostConsole project, we need to supply configuration information to the `.UseComposition()` call.
+Back in the GenericHostConsole project, we need to supply configuration information to ComposableHost call.
 I like using yaml for this kind of configuration so I first install the [NetEscapades.Configuration.Yaml](https://www.nuget.org/packages/NetEscapades.Configuration.Yaml/) package then add a new yaml file to the project named 'config.yml' (remembering to set it's `Copy To Output Directory` setting to `Copy If Newer`).

 Then I populate the config.yaml file with the following: